Hjaldrgud/Battlefield-2-Refactored/README.md

 No levels are included.
 You have to paste them there yourself.

 I have worked on this for well over six months now, and there has been a lot of trial and error.
 I think most bugs and typos are gone, but I’m sure there still are some typos/errors left and there is certainly some combinations of mutators that doesn’t work.

+<b>Simply install by dropping "refactored" folder into /mods folder in you BF2 installation.
+Then add the maps you want to play afterwards. </b>